AstroinformaticsAU/VersionControlTutorial/source/pages/2-viewing.rst

     % git diff ef5ca0a

-Your commit reference will be different to mine however, and so you must subsititue the appropriate reference in place of ``ef5ca0a``.
+Your commit reference will be different to mine however, and so you must substitute the appropriate reference in place of ``ef5ca0a``.
 Remember, you can get this reference using the ``git log`` command as outlined above.

 .. highlight:: diff